timfilzinger/idp-software.com/docs/capabilities/index.md

 Each capability has its own dedicated page with detailed explanations, use cases, and technical considerations.

-> **Note**: Many capability pages are first drafts and need revision by human experts.
-If you have expertise in any of these areas, please consider contributing improvements.

 ## Document Understanding

 | Capability | Description | Key Technologies |